pj-spoelders/md-and-img-changes-helper-tool/README.md

 ## Current state
 100% Functional.

-Needs error handling, some typical string handling stuff like trimming, maybe a lookup mechanism
+Needs error handling, some typical string handling stuff like trimming, maybe a lookup mechanism.

 ## Other features that could be added
 - Finding floating img links in .md files.
+- A refresh overview function and an abort function